SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 # Summary

-SpeedyWeather.jl is a library to simulate and analyse the global atmospheric circulation on the sphere.
+SpeedyWeather.jl is a library to simulate and analyze the global atmospheric circulation on the sphere.
 It implements several 2D and 3D models to solve the primitive equations with and without humidity (\autoref{fig:primitive}), the shallow water equations (\autoref{fig:swm}), or the barotropic vorticity equations